ninadmahajan99/gl_projects/README.md

 # gl_projects
-Repository containing the mini projects related to machine learning artificial intelligence.
+Repository containing the mini projects related to machine learning and artificial intelligence created by Ninad Mahajan.